rhmtazad/hydraDB/README.md

 ## Installation

-You can install through pip or through copying inside your project folder.
+You can install through pip or by copying inside your project folder.

 ```sh
 pip install hydradb